Latrell Wrightsell ruled day-to-day ahead of Sweet 16

 Jaren Jackson Jr. (quad tendonitis) is questionable.
 Desmond Bane (ankle sprain) is questionable.
 Santi Aldama (elbow soreness) is questionable.

 This game could mark the return of Bane, who was upgraded to questionable.
-He’s been out for over two months with an ankle sprain.
+He has been out for more than two months with an ankle sprain.

 In their last contest, the Thunder wrapped a four-game homestand with a nice win over the Dallas Mavericks, who were without Luka Doncic, on Thursday.
 The win marked the return of Jalen Williams from a one-game absence due to an ankle sprain.